Shreyu-07/logic_gates_for_electronics/Output.md

 1       | 1       | 0
 ---------------------------

-# For rigth output go to the code part which is above the header andd side of the Preview
+# For rigth output go to the code part which is above the header and side of the Preview